-This oral history of Jim Ponce is part of an ongoing oral history project of the Historical Society of Palm Beach County.
-HSPBC Chief Curator Debi Murray conducted the interview on July 11, 2011, at his West Palm Beach residence.
-Sharon Freidheim, volunteer at the Historical Society of Palm Beach County, transcribed the recording.
-HSPBC staff member Lise Steinhauer edited the oral history for publication.
+This oral history of Jim Ponce is part of the ongoing Oral History Project of the Historical Society of Palm Beach County that began in 1962.
+Chief Curator Debi Murray conducted this interview on July 11, 2011, at the West Palm Beach residence of Jim Ponce.
+Volunteer Sharon Freidheim transcribed the recording.
+Staff member Lise Steinhauer edited the oral history for publication.

 Please note: An oral history cannot be depended on for complete accuracy, as it is based on (1) the fascinating and complex human memory, and (2) communication of that memory, which varies due to genetics, social experience, gender, or education.
 While oral history is a valuable tool in the study of history, its content is not guaranteed to be correct.